• Home

 One of the dandelion’s most notable features is its yellow flowers.
 It has been regarded as a symbol of loyalty, conjuring up feelings of admiration and respect for dandelion lovers.

 Dandelions have been used in many ways throughout history: In ancient China they were used as food, medicine, and even in dyes.
-Medically, dandelions were believed to cure impotence and induce abortion.
+Medically, they were believed to cure impotence and induce abortion.
 They have also been used since the 17th century for a wide variety of ailments including liver disease, jaundice, menstrual problems, and even tapeworms.
 Dandelions were introduced to North America in the early 1600s by European settlers.

 Dandelion anatomy